 Contract length: Five-year contract until 2030 with an option for a one-year extension.

-Key information: United confirmed on 1 July that they had reached an agreement to sign Cunha, subject to visa and registration.
+Key information: United confirmed on 1 July that they had reached an agreement to sign Cunha, with the official transfer being announced two weeks later.

 Read More: Every player Manchester United have sold in the 2025 summer transfer window